2019–20 Stephen F. Austin Ladyjacks basketball team

 The 2019–20 Stephen F. Austin Ladyjacks basketball team represented Stephen F. Austin University during the 2019–20 NCAA Division I women's basketball season.
-The Ladyjacks were led by fifth year head coach Mark Kellogg and played their home games at the William R. Johnson Coliseum as members of the Southland Conference.
-They finished the season 23–6, 16–4 in Southland play to finish in second place.
-Before they could play in the Southland women's tournament however, the tournament was cancelled due to the coronavirus pandemic.
+The Ladyjacks were led by fifth-year head coach Mark Kellogg and played their home games at the William R. Johnson Coliseum in Nacogdoches, Texas as members of the Southland Conference.
+They finished the season 23–6, 16–4 in Southland play, to finish in second place.
+Before they could play in the Southland women's tournament, however, the tournament was cancelled due to the coronavirus pandemic.

 Previous season

-The Ladyjacks finished the 2018–19 season 25–7, 16–2 in Southland play to finish in second place.
+The Ladyjacks finished the 2018–19 season 25–7, 16–2 in Southland play, to finish in second place.
 They lost to Texas A&M–Corpus Christi in the semifinal round of the Southland women's tournament.
-They received an at-large bid to the WNIT where they lost in the first round to UT Arlington.
+The Ladyjacks received an at-large bid to the WNIT where they lost in the first round to UT Arlington.